icrobotics-team167/docs/src/chapter-04-design-and-cad/01-getting-started-with-onshape.md

 If you are using another browser, or if WebGL remains disabled, follow the instructions [here](https://cad.onshape.com/help/Content/webgl.htm).

 If you have both integrated and discrete graphics, then you should make sure Onshape uses discrete graphics.
 Specific instructions for this depend on your graphics card, but general instructions are available [here](https://cad.onshape.com/help/Content/webgl.htm).

+You will find that Onshape is easiest to use with a mouse.
+A trackpad will work, but if you have access to a mouse, it will make your experience a lot nicer.
+Even a cheap mouse will do just fine.